-Based on the performance of the Company and keeping in view of the increase in the revenue of the Company, the Board recommended a dividend @100% i.e. ₹ 10 per fully paid Equity share on 13,00,000 Equity shares of face value ₹ 10 each, for the year ended March 31, 2022 (Previous year Dividend was NIL).
+Based on the performance of the Company and keeping in view of the increase in the revenue of the Company, the Board recommended a dividend @ 200 % i.e. Rs.
+20 per fully paid Equity share on 13,00,000 Equity shares of face value Rs.
+10 each, for the year ended March 31, 2023 (Previous year Rs.
+10 per equity share).

-The dividend on Equity Shares is subject to the approval of the Shareholders at the Annual General Meeting ('AGM') scheduled to be held on Thursday, September 08, 2022.
-The dividend once approved by the Shareholders will be paid on and after Thursday, September 15, 2022.
+The dividend on Equity Shares is subject to the approval of the Shareholders at the Annual General Meeting (AGM) scheduled to be held on Thursday, August 24, 2023.
+The dividend once approved by the Shareholders will be paid on and after Monday, September 4, 2023.

 The dividend on Equity Shares if approved by the Members, would involve a cash outflow of Rs.
-130 lakhs and shall be paid out of current year's profits of the Company.
+260 lakks resulting in a dividend pay-out of 11% of the profits of the Company.

-HOLDING, SUBSIDIARY COMPANIES
+HOLDING AND SUBSIDIARY COMPANIES